 The composite blues scale or Mixolydian blues scale or mixo blues scale is built with nine notes.
 As its name implies, it is a mix of the minor blues scale (1 - b3 - 4 - b5 - 5 - b7) and the Mixolydian mode 1 - 2 - 3 - 4 - 5 - 6 - b7 (or the major pentatonic scale).
 This scale combines major & minor pentatonic sounds, here is the formula : 1 - 2 (9) - b10 (or #9) - 3 - 11(4) - b5(#11) - 5 - 13(6) - b7.

 This guitar lesson with shapes, charts and theory covers the three types of minor blues scales.

 This lesson with theory and diagrams explains how the major blues scale is built and how to play it on guitar.

-This jazz guitar lesson with diagrams and scale charts is about the mixo blues scale also called mixolydian blues scale or hybrid blues scale.
+This jazz lesson with diagrams and scale charts is about the mixo-blues scale also called Mixolydian blues scale or hybrid blues scale.

 The voodoo blues scale is a variation of the minor blues scale.
 Guitar lesson with diagrams and tables.